social-dist0rtion-protocol/thc/README.md

 # Treasure Hunt Creator (THC)

-This is the monorepo of THC, a framework to create decentalized treasure hunts.
+This is the monorepo of THC, a framework to create decentralized treasure hunts.

 ## Components